architecture-first/boa-showcase/docs/programming/Tips-and-Tricks.md

 ## Use the platform as a starting point.

-It is recommended to modify the showcase retail platform to match the desired architecture.
+It is recommended to modify the showcase retail platform to match your desired architecture.
 Once, the Actors have been defined they can be slowly introduced into the showcase application and the irrelevant Actors replaced.

 ## Install Redis Commander